Signed in as:

 Through the technique of gestural abstraction, Jessica Wright invites us into a world of enchantment: a world of forested landscapes that are sometimes burning and bright and other times shrouded in mist.
 Self-taught, Jess has been painting since the age 12.
 About four years ago she abandoned the brush—after more than 25 years of work—and hit upon a “throwing” technique that employs acrylics, chopsticks and, of late, her own hands.
 Her paintings come to life with color and texture—and an immediacy that produces an almost child-like state of wonder and awe in the viewer.

-Jess plays with the line between realistic and abstract art.
+Jessica plays with the line between realistic and abstract art.
 As one appreciator said, Jess’s landscapes provide a refreshing view of nature with a modern edginess.
 Jess’s fans feel as if they have created another window in their home that looks out upon a scene that touches the heart and stirs the imagination.

 As she works to capture some of the most beautiful scenes the natural world has to offer, Jess is transported into a state of mindfulness.
 It is her greatest hope that her art, in turn, transports her viewers into a state of mindfulness and present moment awareness that fosters the intense appreciation for the natural world that she experiences.

-Jess lives amid paints, drop cloths and canvases in the beautiful state of Colorado.
+Jessica lives amid paints, drop cloths and canvases in the beautiful state of Colorado.

 3-D mixed media, Gourds, Feathers, Totems